JohannOosthuizen/Binance-Historical-Data-Extractor/README.md

 # Binance Historical Data Extractor

-A user-friendly desktop application for retrieving and visualizing historical cryptocurrency data from Binance.
+A user-friendly desktop application for retrieving, visualizing and saving historical cryptocurrency data from Binance.

 ![App Screenshot](screenshot.png)  <!-- You can add a screenshot later -->